Skip to content

 Shopify Explained: Recap of Pricing

-The standard Shopify plans range from $5 to $399 per month.
-Plus, there are transaction fees ranging from 0.5% to 2.9% + $0.30, depending on the transaction type and the Shopify plan.
-In addition, users have to pay for apps from the Shopify App Store, which can range from free to a few hundred dollars per month.
+There are also transaction fees ranging from 0.5% to 2.9% + $0.30, depending on the transaction type and the Shopify plan.
+In addition, optional apps are available from the Shopify App Store, which range from free to a few hundred dollars per month.

 Enzuzo has one such app on the platform that helps you keep your eCommerce store compliant with Shopify terms and conditions.
 In addition, its Shopify policy generator feature lets you generate a privacy policy for your store.
 Check out Enzuzo's plans here to choose the best one for your business.